quartzjer/loopy/README.md

 With custom parameters:
 `python loop.py input_file.txt --loops 3 --sleep 15`

+With Git integration:
+`python loop.py input_file.txt --git`

+With one-time manual feedback (first run only):
+`python loop.py input_file.txt --feedback "Make the dialogue more natural"` Or read feedback from stdin:
+`echo "Add more conflict" | python loop.py input_file.txt --feedback -`

 ## Parameters

 - `input_file`: Path to the text file to process (updates in place)
 - `--loops`: Number of refinement iterations (default: 5)
 - `--sleep`: Seconds to wait between loops (default: 10)
+- `--git`: Enable Git integration to track changes in branches
+- `--feedback`: Provide one-time manual editor feedback or use '-' to read from stdin

 ## Example Stories